CescaNeri/asai/13_MetaML.md

 It refers to the use of the results obtained in other case studies (according to meta-features) to tune other models.

 `OpenML` -> online repository

+## Explainable Artificial Intelligence

+Humans and intelligence agents work together in intelligent socio-technical systems to produce overall **intelligent behavior**.
+Information and actions by intelligent agents need to be understandable by humans to be **accepted** and **trusted**.

+**Symbolic** approaches are understandable by humans (transparent), but are slow, while **sub-symbolic** approaches are fast but opaque.

+The solution is to join these two approaches.

+### Local Interpretable Model-Agnostic Explanations (LIME)

+It is a library which allows a clear and intuitive interpretation of prediction, applicable to any sort of supervised predictor.

+### Explanations via Symbolic Knowledge Extraction

+Any algorithmic procedure accepting trained sub-symbolic predictors as input and producing symbolic knowledge as output.